Session: 905. Outcomes Research—Lymphoid Malignancies: Poster II

 Hematology Disease Topics & Pathways:

-Adults, Clinical Research, Plasma Cell Disorders, Clinically Relevant, Diseases, Real World Evidence, Lymphoid Malignancies, Study Population, Clinical Practice (e.g. Guidelines, Health Outcomes and Services, and Survivorship, Value; etc.)
+Adults, Workforce, Plasma Cell Disorders, Diversity, Equity, Inclusion, and Accessibility (DEI/DEIA) , Diseases, Real World Evidence, Lymphoid Malignancies, Study Population, Clinical Practice (e.g. Guidelines, Health Outcomes and Services, and Survivorship, Value; etc.)

 Multiple myeloma (MM) is a progressive, rarely curable, B-cell malignancy (McCachren et al. 2021).
 The incidence is increasing, with the greatest acceleration in emerging markets (Cowan et al. 2016).
 Optimal management amidst emerging treatments is challenging (Bruno et al. 2020; Mohty et al. 2020).
 This study aimed to obtain real-world data on treatment, toxicity and healthcare utilization in patients with MM in emerging markets.